LTUC/amman-dotnet-401d2/Curriculum/Class05/facilitator/README.md

 - n/a

 ## General comments
-This is a pretty fun day, and a great opportunity for the students to engage.
-I usually encourage class participation during this day as we "build out" our parties.
+This is a good day to encourage class interaction while building out the demo code together.